 The reasons above are the most common for needing a fast mortgage, but there may be other reasons.
 Our advisors specialise in securing mortgages where time simply isn’t on the buyer’s side.

-You can speak to our advisors who can get started on finding you the right mortgage immediately.
+You can speak to our advisors, who can get started on finding you the right mortgage immediately.
 More importantly, our advisors also have access to lenders with very fast turnaround times.

-How can I do a quick mortgage application?
+How quickly can I get a mortgage?

 The speed at which a mortgage application can be completed also depends on the buyer’s circumstances.
-For instance, if you have ‘straightforward’ circumstances, such as a good credit score, sufficient proof of affordability and no large debt, then the mortgage process should be smooth sailing.
+For instance, if you have ‘straightforward’ circumstances, such as a good credit score, sufficient proof of affordability and no large debt, the mortgage process should be smooth sailing.